Get notified of page updates

 Your personal situation can affect how and when you proceed with genetic testing.

-• If you have completed treatment for cancer, genetic testing may help you understand your risk for a new cancer diagnosis and influence your decisions about cancer screening and prevention.
+• If you have completed treatment for cancer, genetic testing may help you understand your risk for a new cancer diagnosis and affect your decisions about cancer screening and prevention.

 • If you have never been diagnoosed with cancer, genetic testing can clarify your risk to help you make decisions about cancer screening and prevention.